TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 4/Revelation 4.2.md

 ---

-Straightway I was in the Spirit: and behold, there was a throne set in heaven, and one sitting upon the throne;
+Immediately I was in the Spirit.
+Behold, there was a throne set in heaven, and one sitting on the throne